 We selected our first cohort of four Crow Fellows in summer 2021 after publishing an RFP and screening applications from scholar-teachers at four-year institutions in the United States.
-Our second cohort included two fellows from a two-year institution.
-In the future, we hope to include Fellows from outside the US.
+Our second and third cohorts included fellows from two-year institutions.
+Recruitment for our fourth cohort is underway.

 2022 Fellows